A2X can Generate Accounts in your Chart of Accounts

-If you select this option, it means that A2X will automatically connect to your accounting system and create an expense account called 'Amazon FBA Fees' and then map all such fees into that expense account in your ledger.
+When you select this option, A2X will automatically connect to your accounting system and create an expense account called 'Amazon FBA Fees'.
+Then, it will map all appropriate fees from settlements into that expense account in your general ledger.

 A2X uses account codes that indicate the accounts were created by A2X such as: "a2xship" and "a2xres".
 This will differentiate them from the default codes which are often numeric sequences such as 400, 401 etc.

-The generic accounts created by A2X will assign your transactions in account types that will generate a reasonable set of financial reports without needing to spend a lot of time on the account mapping process.
-In general as your business grows and you have input from a financial adviser, you will likely want to customise and tweak the settings to suit your financial reporting requirements.
-The default accounts are intended as a quick and easy way to get started.
+The generic accounts created by A2X will assign your transactions into the account types, that will generate a reasonable set of financial reports without needing to spend a lot of time on the account mapping process.

-So what are these generic accounts and what type of accounts are they?
-The names of the types in Xero and in QuickBooks are slightly different but are, in accounting terms, the same.
+The names of the account types created in Xero and in QuickBooks are slightly different but, in accounting terms, they are the same.

-Here is a table showing the basic account types for each accounting solution so you can find them in your reports:
+The table below shows the basic account types for each accounting solution so you can find them in your reports:

 Expenses and Sales or Revenue or Income accounts will be on your Income Statements.
 Current assets and current liabilities will be on your Balance Sheets.

 This creates the accounts in Xero or QuickBooks Online and also maps these new accounts to your settlement transactions.
-Which means, you are ready to send your first settlement!
+With this setup task complete, you are ready to send your first settlement!